 My Shake Weight Fitness Story

-I look at my fitness journey and it is kind of like the above.
-I was active in high school but when I hit university, I stopped.
+I look at my fitness journey, and it is like the above.
+I was active in high school, but when I hit university, I stopped.
 After university, I found running.
-The running lead to a marathon, then Ironman, then a 5 month hike, then a 2.5 month bike ride and now I run for fun, do resistance training to stay fit and do things like Yoga to relax.
-I don’t know where I would have been if I listened to the people that said, “Running sucks”, and “Why run when you can drive?”
+The running led to a marathon, Ironman, then a five-month hike, then a 2.5-month bike ride, and now I run for fun, do resistance training to stay fit, and do things like Yoga to relax.
+I don’t know where I would have been if I had listened to the people that said, “Running sucks,” and “Why run when you can drive?”

 Think Before You Criticize

-Maybe next time you want to put up a photo of Jillian Michaels and blast her kettlebell routine, look at what she is doing right.
-She knows who she can help and is doing everything to help all those people.
-She doesn’t have time to argue over perfect technique, especially when it happened in the 13 hour of shooting her DVDs that have gone out to help millions.
+Maybe look at what she is doing right next time you want to put up a photo of Jillian Michaels and blast her kettlebell routine.
+She knows who she can help and does everything to help all those people.
+She doesn’t have time to argue over perfect technique, especially when it happened during the 13 hours of shooting her DVDs that have gone out to help millions.